-Wesley McNair is the Poet Laureate of Maine.
+Wesley McNair served as Poet Laureate of Maine 2011 – 2016.
 Poet Philip Levine has called him “one of the great storytellers of contemporary poetry.”
 He is the author of ten volumes of poems and twenty books, including poetry, nonfiction, and edited anthologies.
 McNair has held grants from the Fulbright and Guggenheim foundations, two Rockefeller grants for study at the Bellagio Center in Italy, two NEA fellowships, and a United States Artist Fellowship as one of America’s “finest living artists.”
 He has twice been invited to read his poetry by the Library of Congress, and has served four times on the Pulitzer jury for the Pulitzer Prize in poetry.
 Other honors include the Robert Frost Award, the Theodore Roethke Prize, an Emmy Award, and the Sarah Josepha Hale Medal, for his “distinguished contribution to the world of letters.”
 His poetry has been featured on NPR’s Weekend Edition and twenty-two times on Garrison Keillor’s Writer’s Almanac.
 It has also appeared in the Best American Poetry and over sixty anthologies and textbooks.
 His most recent books are The Lost Child: Ozark Poems, for which he received the 2015 PEN New England Award for Poetry; Lovers of the Lost: New and Selected Poems; and The Words I Chose: A Memoir of Family and Poetry.

 To listen to Wesley’s talk about his life and poetry, click on links below.